 Weight.
 All of the selfie monopods are light and easy to hold

 Tilting mechanism.
-Traditional monopods oftendon't automatically come with a tilting, or ball head to adjust the angle of your camera.
+Traditional monopods don't often automatically come with a tilting, or ball head to adjust the angle of your camera.
 Just about all of the selfie extenders arms do.

 Negative Reviews.
 Basing your decision of reading just one negative review of a product might steer you away from an accessory that would be perfect for you.
 Look for a source that has many reviewers to get a more realistic idea of the value of a product or service.

-The extender picture here is one of the most highly rated by buyers on Amazon.
-You can click the photo to read the reviews (positive and negative) of customers who bought this model.
+The extender is one of the most highly rated by buyers on Amazon.
+You can click to read the reviews (positive and negative) of customers who bought this model.

-You can learn a lot about a product by reading the reviews and opinons of shoppers who have experience using any of the photography accessories you are interested in.
+You can learn a lot about a product by reading the reviews and opinions of shoppers who have experience using any of the photography accessories you are interested in.

 The #1 biggest complaint about the selfie monopods, sometimes referred to as a camera on a stick, is that the monopod simply does a poor job of holding the camera securely.

 Whether its the actually mechanism responsible for mounting the camera or the thickness of the pole itself, customers complained about these two issues more than anything else.

 The most common reason to use a selfie monopod is to include yourself in a photo.
 Many vacation and holiday photos are lacking one person, you the photographer.
 With one of these accessories there is no need to have anyone not be included in the photo.

 These selfie poles are great for couples who want to share all of the fun things they do together.Gone are the days that you have to ask a complete stranger to take your camera in his hands and take a bad photo.